kubernetes/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins.md

 ### Loopback CNI

-In addition to the CNI plugin installed on the nodes for implementing the Kubernetes Network Model, Kubernetes also requires the Container Runtimes to provide a loopback interface `lo`, which is used for each sandbox (pod sandboxes, vm sandboxes, ...).
+In addition to the CNI plugin installed on the nodes for implementing the Kubernetes network model, Kubernetes also requires the container runtimes to provide a loopback interface `lo`, which is used for each sandbox (pod sandboxes, vm sandboxes, ...).
-Implementing the loopback interface can be accomplished by re-using the [`the CNI loopback plugin.`](https://github.com/containernetworking/plugins/blob/master/plugins/main/loopback/loopback.go) or by developing your own code to achieve this (see [this example from CRI-O](https://github.com/cri-o/ocicni/blob/release-1.24/pkg/ocicni/util_linux.go#L91)).
+Implementing the loopback interface can be accomplished by re-using the [the CNI loopback plugin.](https://github.com/containernetworking/plugins/blob/master/plugins/main/loopback/loopback.go) or by developing your own code to achieve this (see [this example from CRI-O](https://github.com/cri-o/ocicni/blob/release-1.24/pkg/ocicni/util_linux.go#L91)).

 ### Support hostPort